MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-02-23-jsonstoresync-couchdb-databases.md

 ---
 MobileFirst JSONStore already allows you to write code to be able to pull and push data from/to an external data source, [see here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/#working-with-external-data).

-Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management). *[Please note that this feature is available in Android environment only.
-Support for iOS and Cordova will be available shortly.]*
+Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management).

+> **Note:** This feature is available in Android environment only.
+Support for iOS and Cordova will be available shortly.

 > **Note:** The use of this feature can be extended to any CouchDB instance.